-Most race-based films propose a bonfire, a false prophet of equality sanctioned under a nominally no-sided geometric shape nonetheless replete with sinister jagged edges.
+Most race-based films propose a bonfire, a false prophet of equality, a nominally no-sided geometric shape where all can sit in harmony nonetheless replete with sinister jagged edges.
 Chi-Raq, a riposte to such staid, socially-sanctioned respectability, is no bonfire; it’s a molotov-cocktail with an eye for all the rough edges it can find.
 With a script pitched at the level of a Public Enemy breakdown and filmmaking as shambolic as a rattlesnake in a rave, Chi-Raq is a cinematic DJ of equal parts braggadocio and bleakness.
 That it is Lee’s most invigorating film in at least a decade alone makes it essential cinema; that it is great cinema as well is merely a nice bonus.

-The one exception has always been Spike Lee, whose best films stir rabble-rousing American bombshells with the aesthetic sensualist spirit of many African filmmakers, from Sembène to Sissako, who trade in color, movement, and poetry as well as traditional, international notions of character and narrative.
+Lee’s best films are rabble-rousing American bombshells with the aesthetic sensualist spirit of many African filmmakers, from Sembène to Sissako, who trade in color, movement, and poetry as well as international notions of character and narrative.
 Even in his earliest days, Lee’s Do the Right Thing transformed slice-of-life portrait of New York City poverty into a sprawling tapestry of chaos and order, malaise and menace, and above all feral sound and stirring color.
-The closest American compatriot was neither fellow New Yorker Martin Scorsese nor Woody Allen, the two filmmakers he is most often compared to.
+The closest American compatriot was neither fellow New Yorker Martin Scorsese nor Woody Allen, the two filmmakers Lee is most often compared to.
 Instead, it was Midwesterner Robert Altman, whose films tickled dialects and suggested the subfuscous layer of fiction in everyday life not only through their diegetic narratives but via their challenging, contradictory application of the sensory experiences we associate with art.

 Lee’s film rejects linear narrative for a transcendental, tangential assemblage of voices and shapes both elephantine and bijou, booming and hushed, all vying less for control of a city than simply to survive another day.
 The voice that is heard loudest, although she must work for it as a victim of both gender and race based discrimination, is the ferocious Lyistrata (Teyonah Parris) who converts the currency of coitus into a fund for revolt when she leads a sex strike against her male counterparts, demanding that they turn to peace if they wish to procreate.
 This irates both her boyfriend, rapper Demetrius “Chi-Raq” Dupree (Nick Cannon) and his arch-enemy, and head of a rival gang, Sean “Cyclops” Andrews (Wesley Snipes).